cyrilondon/quantum-mechanics-python/teleportation/README.md

 x:  0.7623 y:  -0.4853 z:  -0.4283
 ```

-   You are ready to execute the Notebook directly in the browser!
+   You juste have executed the algorithm directly in your browser, without any local installation burden!

  2. if you have Python installed on your computer